Niar-Rebmeced/scribble-script/README.md

 # scribble-script
-Not mine, simply a host for my Kettu fonts lmao.
+Not my font, simply a host for my Kettu fonts lmao.